abdallahelgedawy/Mangaha/README.md

 ## Description

 Mangaha is an iOS native mobile application that provides a seamless e-commerce experience to its users.
 With its simple interface and easy-to-use features, Mangaha is an ideal platform for businesses to sell their products to a wider audience.
-The application is built using storyboards and is integrated with the Shopify API, which provides a secure and reliable platform for transactions.
+The application is built using Nib files and is integrated with the Shopify API, which provides a secure and reliable platform for transactions.

 ### Features